 Please notice that all tile are modular.
 The actual size is 3/16” smaller than the nominal size.
 This allows the tile to be combined in any configuration using a 3/16” grout joint.
 Since all tile are made by hand, there will be slight variations in size and shape, giving the tile an organic quality unique to handmade tile.

 Shown on the Design Ideas page are several arrangements of tile in configurations that would be appropriate for centerpieces on a backsplash or fireplace.
 They can be adapted to different designs by simply substituting decorative relief tile of the same size shown or adding more or less field tile.
 For use in a backsplash, these centerpieces can be easily set into surrounding field tile of your choice.
 We will be happy to make suggestions that could be helpful in adapting Terra Firma tile to your project.

-The primary goal of any handmade tile maker is to literally use the materials beneath our feet and create something that is both beautiful and functional.
+The primary ambition of Terra Firma is to create tile that is both beautiful and functional.
 In order to achieve this goal, handmade tile should reflect the aesthetics and skill of the artisan who produces it.
 The typical handmade process lends itself very well to this personal interpretation with no two tile being exactly alike.
 Our original designs are carved, then made into plaster molds.
 Wet clay is pressed into these plaster molds, turned out and dried.
 After drying, the raw tile are bisque fired in preparation for glazing.
 Glaze is then applied by hand and the finished tile fired in a glaze kiln.